Numerical verification of the Cohen-Lenstra-Martinet heuristics and of Greenberg's $p$-rationality conjecture: Algorithmic tools

 The remaining question is that of computing a system of generators for $E_K/E_K^p$.
-In the case of the family of Section~\ref{sec:a family}, this is easily done using an explicit formula.
-However in the general case of cyclic cubic fields we propose a new technique.
+In the case of cyclic cubic fields the best known method is Buchmann's algorithm~\cite[Alg.
+6.5.9]{Cohen}, which has a high cost as discussed in the previous section.
+We propose a new algorithm to compute units which, although does not work in all the cases, allows us to reduce the total time of the computations when tackling millions of fields.